ChangdeDu/changdedu.github.io/_pages/about.md

 # News

-- 05/2025: Our paper [**Human-like object concept representations emerge naturally in multimodal large language models**] was accepted by **Nature Machine Intelligence**.
+- 05/2025: Our paper "Human-like object concept representations emerge naturally in multimodal large language models" was accepted by **Nature Machine Intelligence**.

 - 05/2025: Our paper "EmoGrowth: Incremental Multi-label Emotion Decoding with Augmented Emotional Relation Graph" was accepted by **ICML 2025**